rey-mystic/base-auto-tx/README.md

 # base-auto-tx

-An automation script for sending ETH transactions on the **Base Mainnet** using TypeScript + Ethers.js.
+A flexible automation script for ETH transfers on the Base Mainnet (TypeScript + Ethers.js).
-Designed for micro-transactions with configurable intervals via the `.env` file.
+Supports both micro and large transactions, with fully configurable intervals and settings via `.env`.

 ---